vimkidgit/article/en/3_vim_plugin_of_MRU.md

 ###Vim plugin of MRU

 ><b>Description:</b><br>
-    MRU is a classic plugin, it has been created for many years.
+    MRU is a classic plugin.
+It had been created for many years.
 This plugin can open the file you had ever opened in a very fast way.

 ![MRU](http://images.vimkid.com/1_100/3_1.jpg "MRU")